bennettkelleyt-svg/kbennett-samples/KelleyBennett-Behind-the-Work.md

 At the end of the day, my work always comes back to the user.
 By putting myself in their place and seeing things from their perspective, I want to make sure the content I create is accurate, appropriate, and genuinely helpful.
 When documentation truly works for the user, it doesn't just explain the product; it shapes how they feel about using it and the value it brings to their work.

+## How I Use AI
+My interactions with AI are generally limited to using it as a brainstorming partner and research assistant; exploring different approaches before deciding how I want to communicate an idea; and sometimes as a second set of eyes for proofreading or clarity checks.

+The writing itself, including the voice, structure, decisions, and final content, is entirely my own.
+I continue to explore where AI can be helpful, but its role in my writing process remains deliberately limited.

 ## What I Deliver
 Over the course of my career, I’ve designed, built, and rebuilt documentation ecosystems from the ground up: online help systems, knowledge bases, and content libraries that teams and users actually rely on.
 I’ve also created supporting content, including workflow documentation, product requirements, and technical content for engineers, developers, and anyone else involved in building the product.